iturdikulov/notes/internet protocol suite (tcp_ip).md

 ---
-title: "Internet protocol suite (TCP/IP)"
 date: 2023-04-15
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Internet protocol suite (TCP/IP)

 > Is a framework for organizing the set of communication protocols used in the
 > [[the internet|internet]] and similar [[computer network]]'s